timonv/amfetamine/README.md

 ### 4)
-Lastly, because I think its more semantic, you need to configure both your service and client to include the root element in JSON.
+NOW OPTIONAL: Because I think its more semantic, you need to configure both your service and client to include the root element in JSON.

 ```ruby
 # config/initializers/wrap_parameters.rb